 Poverty, hunger, rampant waterborne diseases, and limited public health plague the Philippines.
 Sulu Province remains near the bottom of the UN's worldwide Human Development Index.
 A school-aged population of some 350,000 children -- more than half girls -- are suffering from hunger.
 Worldwide, female students are most affected in similar schools.
-In 2020-21, we will continue to assist schools with a total of 500 girls, to create clean water systems, improved hygiene, and daily nutrition.
+In 2021-22, we will continue to assist schools, and a total of 500 girls, to create clean water systems, improved hygiene, and daily nutrition.

 Poverty, hunger, communal violence, and limited public health plague Muslim Mindanao, Philippines.
-A school-aged population of some 350,000 children are mostly impoverished and suffering from hunger.
-Female students are often most affected.
+A school-aged population of some 350,000 children is mostly impoverished and suffering from hunger.
+Female students are often the most affected.
 We will assist three schools with a total of 500 girls.
-Our focus is to build clean water systems, WASH facilities, and promote adequate nutrition: all essentials for improved health and education.
+Our focus is to build clean water systems, WASH facilities, and to promote adequate nutrition.
+All are essential for improved health and education.

-By building clean water systems, WASH facilities, and by providing soaps, toothpaste, and other hygiene products - girls health can improve.
-They will attend more days in school and classroom performance will be enhanced.
-We encourage the expansion of school-based gardens to provide fresh foods at each school for lunches - cooked by volunteer mothers and grandmothers.
-With improved water delivery at each school, and access to school lunches, girls can experience improved overall well-being.
+By building clean water systems, WASH facilities, and by providing soaps, toothpaste, and other hygiene products - girls' health can improve.
+Girls will attend more days in school and classroom performance will be enhanced.
+We encourage the expansion of school-based gardens that provide fresh food for school lunches - cooked by volunteer mothers and grandmothers.
+With improved water delivery at each school and access to school lunches, girls can experience improved overall well-being.

 The long-term impact of this program is to improve health and school conditions.
-Our non-biased programs, also build peace by encouraging Christian and Muslim neighbors to respect and help each other, with an emphasis on daughters and grand-daughters.
-AAI serves as mediators and social healers.
-Our inter-faith activities dispel fear and biases that alienate communities who feel alone and abandoned.
-Positive interaction and equal treatment of all girls generate mutual respect and friendship.
+With an emphasis on daughters and granddaughters, our non-biased programs build peace by encouraging Christian and Muslim neighbors to respect and help each other.
+AAI serves as a mediator and social healer.
+Our inter-faith activities dispel fear and biases that can alienate communities who feel alone and abandoned.
+Positive interaction and equal treatment of all girls encourage mutual respect and friendship.

 This project has provided additional documentation in a PDF file (projdoc.pdf).